zwang123/face-detector/README.md

 ## Usage
 Run `./run.sh` to learn a face detector

-Run `python3 cnn_gender.py` to learn train a gender model
+Run `python3 cnn_gender.py` to train a gender model

 ## Details
 * [UTKFace Dataset](https://susanqq.github.io/UTKFace/) was used to train face